There are different ways you can go about composing a guitar solo.

-What do I mean by planned?
+What do I mean by planning?

-It’s very important that you do this because in this lesson I’m going to assume you have a very basic idea of how scales can be used to improvise guitar solos.
+It’s very important that you do this because in this lesson I’m going to assume you have a very basic idea of how guitar scales can be used to improvise solos.

-The main difference between an improvised guitar solo and a planned guitar solo, is that the improvised solo is made on the spot while a planned solo is carefully planned beforehand.
+The main difference between an improvised guitar solo and a planned guitar solo is that the improvised solo is made on the spot while a planned solo is carefully planned beforehand.